Positive loops and $L^{\infty}$-contact systolic inequalities: Preliminaries

 We will show that this implies the moduli space $\mathcal{M}$ is compact.
 In Step 2 below we will show this gives rise to a contradiction.\\

 Let $(\sigma_k, w_k) $ be a sequence in $\mathcal{M}$.
 After passing to a subsequence, either $\sigma_k \to \sigma \in [0, \infty)$ or $\sigma_k \to \infty$.
 Assume the former.
-Then by Theorem \ref{thm:compactness}, after passing to another subsequence, the sequence $(w_k )$ converges to a (possibly) broken flow line of the form depicted in Figure \ref{pic:breaking1}.
-In the next formula we use Lemma \ref{lem:Kosc_and_h} and the fact that $\varrho \le 1$, cf.~the line immediately after \eqref{eq:inf_rho}.
+Then by Theorem \ref{thm:compactness}, after passing to another subsequence, the sequence $(w_k )$ converges to a (possibly) broken flow line of the form depicted in Figure \ref{pic:breaking1}, according to the statement in (\ref{eq:asymptotics}).
+In the next formula we use Lemma \ref{lem:Kosc_and_h} and the fact that $\varrho \le 1$, cf.~the line immediately after equation \eqref{eq:inf_rho}.
 If breaking occurs, then there exists a non-constant gradient flow line $w$ of $\mathcal{A}_0$ with energy